 Activity: ask your kid to draw what they want to get for Christmas as a present

 Burt’s Bees Baby Kissable Cheeks Balm.
-They make a great practical advent calendar filler idea for a toddler and also super useful during cold winter months.
+They make a great practical advent calendar filler idea for a toddler and are also super useful during cold winter months.

 Activity: make a pinecones decoration